darlingtonhp/music-search-app/README.md

 - 9. Start Artisan server - `php artisan serve`
 - 10. Configure Google cloud Auth Credentials and use your own api keys.
 - 11. Register for LastApi api keys.
-- 12. Update your config/services.php and .env file with your own api keys and secret share codes
+- 12. Update your config/services.php and .env file with your own api keys and secret share codes.
+- 13. composer require barryvanveen/lastfm